PhracturedBlue/ESP8266MQTTMesh/README.md

 This code was developed primarily for the Sonoff line of relays, but should work with any ESP8266 board with sufficient flash memory

+Further information about the mesh topology can be found [here](docs/MeshTopology.md)

 ### Note for version >= 1.0
 As of version 1.0 the nodes no longer need to connect to the broker once before use.
 Nodes can self-identify other nodes automatically and do not store any needed state on the broker.
 Nodes use the MAC address to identify other nodes, and the ESP8266MQTTMesh code